By Bernie Miklasz

 state of the franchise.

-—And if and when the Rams are sold, what then?
+And if and when the Rams are sold, what then?
 Chip really likes

-respects minority partner Stan Kroenke.
+and respects minority partner Stan Kroenke.
 And Kroenke cares

-Rams.
+deeply about the Rams.
 But because of the current NFL

-ownership rules, Kroekne can't own
+ownership rules, Kroekne can't own controlling interest in the Rams

-and maintain majority ownership of pro
+and maintain majority ownership of pro franchises in Denver.
+And

-that's another reason Chip won't rush into
+that's another reason Chip won't rush into anything; he is said to

-want to give Kroenke time to decide what to do,
+want to give Kroenke time to decide what to do, and perhaps work

 something out with the NFL.